 Program Requirements and Restrictions: Participants are expected to fully participate in the academic program.
 They should attend all lectures and organized activities, and complete assigned readings.
 Candidates should be aware that the Institute is very intensive and that there will be little time for personal pursuits unrelated to the program.
 Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Institute or remain in the United States after its end date.
 Similarly, participants will not be permitted to leave the Institute to visit relatives or friends while in the United States.
 Participants are required to return to their home countries immediately following the end of the Institute.
 Violations of program rules, host institution rules, or local, state or federal laws can be grounds for immediate dismissal from the program.
 If the Institute is conducted as a virtual program, it would consist of a minimum of 36 hours of required programming with a combination of synchronous and asynchronous learning.
 To the extent possible, the virtual programming would include lectures, small group discussions, videos, readings, panels, site visits, leadership development, assignments, and individual and group activities.
 Participants will be expected to fully participate in the entire virtual program from their location.

 All participant costs are covered by the SUSI program.

-Housing and Meal Arrangements: Housing will be in shared university dorms on campus with common bathrooms.
+Housing and Meal Arrangements: If program will be conducted in-person housing will be in shared university dorms on campus with common bathrooms.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.

 Please fill in the application with all the required information.
 Applications should be emailed to MusaRD@state.gov as one PDF document.

-Only applications submitted in the required format and marked subject line: 2021 SUSI for Young Leaders Application will be reviewed.
-Additional supporting documents such as scanned copies of grade transcripts and reference letters are preferred but not required.
+Only applications submitted in the required format and marked subject line: 2022 SUSI for Young Leaders Application will be reviewed.
+Additional supporting documents such as scanned copies of grade transcripts and reference letters are preferred.